 One hundred and seventy five (175) one-day-old male broiler chicks (Lohmann) were randomly allocated to 35 floor pens with 5 birds per pen and 5 pens per treatment.
-The flock uniformity was determined by calculation on the CV (coefficient variance) of body weight (BW).
-The result of the CV calculation of doc at the beginning of the experiment was 1.49.
+The flock uniformity was determined by calculation on the coefficient variance (CV) CV (coefficient variance) of body weight (BW).
+The result of the CV calculation of day old chick doe at the beginning of the experiment was 1.49.
+The birds were fed a starter diet added with 40g/kg iNSP (wheat pollard or rice hull) and exogenous enzymes (phytase 1250FTU/kg and/or cellulase 250unit/kg of diets) to 21 d of age and then a finisher diet with the same additions from 22 d until the end of experiment at day 35.
+Both feed and water were offered ad libitum during the experiment.
 Chick were given free access to both water and feed until 5 weeks of age.
 Pens were illuminated 24h per day.